anindyoy/anindyoy/README.md

   - [Sidonat](https://sidonat.demo.anindyo.id): A platform for managing donation campaigns and fundraising activities, allowing organizations to create, track, and optimize various donation initiatives.
 It includes features for user authentication, campaign management, donor history, and integration with external services for notifications and payments.
   - [HRM](https://hrm.demo.anindyo.id): A Human Resource Management (HRM) application.
 The system is equipped to handle date-based information, which is essential for tracking and reporting on employee-related activities.
   - [Distribusi](https://distribusi.demo.anindyo.id): A distribution management system for goods to various institutions and recipients, featuring reporting, recapitulation, and logistics/stock management, monthly distribution reports, and management of entities like goods, institutions, vehicles, and recipients.
+  - [Travel Management System](https://umrohwebapp.demo.anindyo.id): A management system for a travel agency specializing, including for Umrah pilgrimages.
+It allows administrators to configure core business information, booking details, and informational content for prospective travelers.

 <!-- - [Project 3]: A case study on e-commerce development with Laravel. -->